Euthydemus/Euthydemus.github.io/_posts/2019-04-21-recent-history-of-police.md

 which recieved six key recommendations for its use of facial recognition technology in 2016 and has implemented none of them (<a href="https://www.defenseone.com/technology/2019/04/say-freeze-gao-says-fbis-facial-recognition-flawed/156436/">Corrigan, 2019</a>).

+Stepping back from facial recognition to the relatively tame license plate recognition doesn't solve for all of the harms because they are still subject to the "pitfalls of automated policing, where one piece of bad information can lead to a guns-drawn confrontation" (<a href="https://www.nytimes.com/2019/04/23/opinion/when-license-plate-surveillance-goes-horribly-wrong.html">Warzel, 2019</a>).
+The fundamental problem of automation is that it efficiently compresses our humanity rather than merely compressing the work we do leaving an increased space for our humanity and this pattern is replicated in state-on-individual
+violence: as General Hayden asserted, "We kill people based on metadata" (<a href="https://www.nybooks.com/daily/2014/05/10/we-kill-people-based-metadata/">Cole, 2014</a>).

 <h2>For-profit policing</h2>

 In many ways, the worst part of this is that these technologies are going to be intentionally oppressive